laravel/sanctum/README.md

 ## Customization

-You may customize the the personal access token model used by Airlock via the `usePersonalAccessTokenModel` methods.
+You may customize the personal access token model used by Airlock via the `usePersonalAccessTokenModel` methods.
 Typically, you should call this method from the `boot` method of your `AppServiceProvider`:

 ```php
 use App\Airlock\CustomPersonalAccessToken;